Calkini 90, Campeche 86, Champotón 71, Escargega 83, Candelaria 69, El Triunfo 47, Tenosique 72, Palenque 83 km.

 We’re now in Chiapas which is ranching country.
 Yesterday we did a 20 km stretch on dirt road, and at a Coke and chips stop in a tiny village, I chatted to senora’s brood of kids, asking their ages.
 Their response was accompanied by lots of giggles.
 As we got ready to leave, the small girl came out to us bearing a gift of four large oranges.
 Further on, we neared the junction with the main road to Palenque and a youth rode abreast of me on his motorbike and chatted at length.
 He was on his way to work in town, though I was unable to ascertain what he did.
 Arriving at our hotel, he greeted us enthusiastically as our bell boy, helping to store our bikes in the left luggage room.

 Making our initial plans we didn’t know we would get hit by a heatwave.
 Cycling at 32C in the midday sun on the west side (shadeless) of the road is only for “mad dogs and Englishmen”.
 Geographically we are now able to head into the mountains and take advantage of two things:

 1) The 6.5C temperature drop per 1000m elevation rise.

 2) Terrain following windy roads, rather than flat straight roads.

 Our plan A route had us going to various major pre-Hispanic sites.
-But these were all at low elevations because important historical places tend to be on waterway based trading routes.
-Reviewing our new route I still find things of historical interest, but chief among its appeals is riding winding roads that respect the terrain.
-We are also switching to a route used by a young U.K. family with two young cycling kids a couple of years ago.
+But these were all at low elevations because important historical places tend to be on waterway-based trading routes.
+Reviewing our new route we still find things of historical interest, but chief among its appeals is riding winding roads that respect the terrain.
+We are also switching to a route used by a young U.K. family cycling with their two young sons a couple of years ago.
 This provides us with our primary assurance of the safety of this new route.